-If your child restraint is equipped with the LATCH system, see Lower Anchorages and Top Tethers for Children (LATCH System) on page 1-40.
-See Top Strap on page 1-38 if the child restraint has one.
+If your child restraint is equipped with the LATCH system, see Lower Anchors and Tethers for Children (LATCH) on page 1-42.

 If your child restraint does not have the LATCH system, you will be using the lap-shoulder belt to secure the child restraint.
 Be sure to follow the instructions that came with the child restraint.
 Secure the child in the child restraint when and as the instructions say.